Falling DebrisClick For Your Free Consulation

 Sometimes employers will try to say you got hurt on purpose or were under the influence to get out of paying you your benefits.
-The Law Offices of Jay S. Knispel, LLC will aggressively fight back against these sorts of allegations.
+The Law Offices of Jay S. Knispel Personal Injury Lawyers will aggressively fight back against these sorts of allegations.
 We will be on your side, defending your reputation every step of the way.

-The Law Offices of Jay S. Knispel, LLC’s is ready to help if you were injured by debris falling on a work site.
+The Law Offices of Jay S. Knispel Personal Injury Lawyers is ready to help if you were injured by debris falling on a work site.
 We have a passion for helping injured New Yorkers get back on their feet after construction accidents.
 Waiting too long can jeopardize your claim.

 Contact us today for your free consultation with a New York City construction accident lawyer.

 Search Our Site